How to use the second home calculator

 2. Revisit your current financial status

 - Improve your credit score.
-Paying debts on time has the biggest impact on your score, but utilizing 30% or less of your credit line also plays a big role.
+Higher credit scores mean lower interest rates, keeping more money in your pocket every month.
+Paying debts, including credit cards, on time has the biggest impact on your score, but utilizing 30% or less of your credit line also plays a big role.
 Or you can try consolidating your debts so that you’re only dealing with a single payment that might have a lower interest rate.

 - Improve your DTI.
-If your current DTI exceeds 43%, focus on paying off some of your debts or finding ways to increase your income.
-This can produce immediate results, and you won’t have to wait for credit watchdogs to report on your status.
+If your current debt-to-income ratio exceeds 43%, focus on paying off some of your debts or finding ways to increase your income, or both.

 - Reduce unnecessary spending.
 Small, individual expenses like eating out add up fast.
-If you’re struggling to save for a down payment, look for affordable alternatives to your current habits.
+What small (or not-so-small) luxuries are you willing to forgo in order to secure your second home?
+If you’re struggling to save for a down payment, take a look at your everyday spending habits and see where you can cut back or find more affordable alternatives.